 A-12 would also fly over North Korea in three missions in 1968.
 These missions came as a necessity to gather image intelligence after the capture of a U.S Navy spy ship from North Korea.

-The discovery of the location of the U.S. Navy’s “Pueblo”, which hosted 83 crewmen, was a priority for the U.S Government.
-The first mission over North Korea discovered the location and the security measures taken by the Koreans to secure the ship.
+The discovery of the location of the U.S. Navy’s “Pueblo”, which hosted 83 crewmen, was a priority for the U.S government.
+On its first mission over North Korea it was discovered and security measures were taken by the Koreans to secure the ship.

 To put the seal on the retirement of the A-12, on June 1968, a CIA pilot Jack Weeks, crashed the plane over the Pacific Ocean during a functional check flight.

 The CIA did not want to risk losing its pilots or place them in a similar situation to Francis Gary Powers.
 That is why two and a half weeks after the Week’s A-12 crash, the aircraft made its final flight to Palmdale, California.